KS10FPGA/Minnow/README.md

 during development and was never completed.
 It is not clear to me how close to a completed product this was.
 It is also not clear to me whether the archived documentation was the most complete version of the documentation.

-I stopped working on this when I got concerned that this project may never work without a lot of work.

 ## What DEC Documentation of Minnow exists?

 Not much.
 A barely readable [schematic](http://www.bitsavers.org/pdf/dec/pdp10/KT20_Minnow/minnow_Schems_1979.pdf) and [microcode listing](http://www.bitsavers.org/pdf/dec/pdp10/KT20_Minnow/minnow_uCodeSrc.pdf) has been archived on [bitsavers.org](http://www.bitsavers.org).